sfalmo/rasp-from-scratch/README.md

 Logs are available in `../results/LOG`.

 Check out [aufwin.de](https://aufwin.de/forecast), a web app for viewing data generated by RASP.
-You can get the source from [this repository](https://github.com/sfalmo/aufwin.de) and configure site-specific settings to your needs.
+You can get the source to this RASP viewer from [here](https://github.com/sfalmo/rasp-viewer) and configure site-specific settings to your needs.